praphulkallakuri/moveit_tutorials/index.rst

 MoveIt!
 Tutorials
 =================

-These tutorials will run you through how to use MoveIt! with your robot.
+These MELODIC tutorials will run you through how to use MoveIt! with your robot.
 It is assumed that you have already configured MoveIt! for your robot - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
 Otherwise, skip to the tutorial on Setting up MoveIt! for your robot.
 If you just want to test MoveIt!, use the Panda as your quick-start robot.

 .. note:: All tutorials referencing the Panda have only been tested with ROS Kinetic.
 For earlier versions of ROS (eg. indigo) See `the ROS Indigo tutorials with the PR2 here <http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_